darshil0/darshil0/README.md

 <br />

 I'm a QA Leader with 9+ years driving digital transformation in healthcare technology.
 I lead global teams to accelerate release cycles, optimize test coverage, and ensure regulatory compliance in highly regulated environments.
-With certifications in AI/ML, Prompt Engineering, Responsible AI, and Project Management—plus advanced credentials from AWS, Google Cloud, and PMI—I combine technical excellence with strategic vision to deliver user-centric, compliant products.
+With certifications in AI/ML, Prompt Engineering, Responsible AI, and Project Management and advanced credentials from AWS, Google Cloud, and PMI—I combine technical excellence with strategic vision to deliver user-centric, compliant products.
 I'm currently seeking full-time or contract QA leadership roles where I can leverage emerging technologies to elevate software quality and drive meaningful business impact.
 Let's connect if you're looking for a results-driven leader who can bridge the gap between quality, innovation, and healthcare expertise.

 </div>